 When you want other project members to see your changes, you need to synchronize.
 The same is true if you want to see the changes that other project members have made.

 Note that, currently, CATMA does not automatically tell you when other people have made changes that you could synchronize.
+If the yellow bell icon is not present, you can still find the option to “Synchronize with the team“ in the three-dot menu.

 When the bell icon is clicked, a dialog will appear.
 Here you can review the changes that are waiting to be synchronized.
 Clicking the “Synchronize with the team now“ button will start the synchronization process (you may need to scroll down to see the button, if the list of changes is long).